 Philosophy for College of Arts and Sciences

-Secondary Education (teacher certification grades 6-12) is offered in biology, English language arts, history, and mathematics.
+High school teacher certification (grades 6-12) is offered in biology, English language arts, history, mathematics, and social science.
 Thirty-six semester hours are required in teacher education for secondary certification.
 Please refer to the School of Education section of this catalog for additional certification information and admission to teacher education program information.
 Students must earn a “C” or higher in all teacher education and teaching field courses.

 In addition, the general studies major is also provided by the College of Arts and Sciences.